 Hecla’s Code of Conduct demonstrates our commitment to seeking and delivering best practices in ethics and integrity in every aspect of our business.
 Our directors and employees are required to abide by our Code of Conduct to promote the conduct of our business in a consistently legal and ethical manner.
 We expect our leaders to set the example by being a role model in every respect, and all those with supervisory responsibility to exercise that responsibility in a manner that is caring, receptive, considerate, and respectful.
 In addition, our Code of Ethics further bolsters these ethical standards for Hecla’s Chief Executive Officer and senior financial officers

-The Governance and Social Responsibility Committee has adopted procedures to receive, retain, and react to complaints received regarding possible violations of the Code of Conduct, and to allow for the confidential and anonymous submission by employees of concerns regarding possible violations.
+The Governance and Social Responsibility Committee (GSR) has adopted procedures to receive, retain, and react to complaints received regarding possible violations of the Code of Conduct, and to allow for the confidential and anonymous submission by employees of concerns regarding possible violations.
 Our employees may submit any concerns regarding apparent violations of the Code of Conduct to their supervisor, our General Counsel, the Chair of the Governance Committee, or through an anonymous telephone hotline.

 The Board of Directors, directly and through the Governance Committee, seeks to maintain corporate governance practices that are aligned with our strategic, financial and operational goals.
 We do this by conducting processes at least annually to evaluate, optimize, and update governance guidelines, including a director resignation policy and majority voting for director elections.
 Our Corporate Governance Guidelines also provide shareholders with the best-practice principles of our corporate governance program and board framework.
 Board committees have written charters that clearly establish their respective roles and responsibilities and are composed exclusively of independent directors.
 The Governance Committee oversees and conducts an annual performance evaluation of our board.